 Pollution loads are also cross-checked with previous versions of the model and other regional and national models.
 Pollution loads are further adjusted based on in-stream monitoring data, which increases accuracy for land use and location.
 Conservation practices, management actions and pollution controls that are implemented in specific places are then entered into the model to simulate reductions from these factors.

 How are the Chesapeake Bay models being improved?

 The suite of Chesapeake Bay models has been developed during nearly 30 years of collaboration by federal, state, academic and private partners.
 Developers include the U.S. Environmental Protection Agency, U.S. Geological Survey, USDA Natural Resources Conservation Service, U.S. Army Corps of Engineers, University of Maryland, Virginia Tech, Penn State University and Chesapeake Research Consortium.
 Advisers include Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia.

 Over time, the Bay models have improved significantly in precision, scope, complexity and accuracy.
-For example, in the current version of the Watershed Model, Phase 6:
+For example, the current version of the Watershed Model is currently in Phase 6.

 - The model can better predict the impacts of population growth and climate change and better account for the sediment build-up behind the Conowingo Dam on the Susquehanna River in Maryland,